I Will Always Love You (Whitney Houston recording): Covers, samples and tributes

 Singers Jennifer Hudson (left) and Beyoncé (right) have covered Houston's rendition of "I Will Always Love You" among many other artists.

-Houston's rendition of the song has been covered over the years with 184 renditions.
+Houston's rendition of the song has been covered over the years with 191 renditions.
 Among the most notable covers of Houston's rendition of the song include Zapp & Roger and Shirley Murdock, LeAnn Rimes, Keke Wyatt, Jennifer Hudson and Beyoncé, who sang it live during her Revel Presents: Beyoncé Live residency tour at the Revel resort in Atlantic City, New Jersey during May 2012, in tribute to Houston, who died that February, often covering it before segueing into her hit, "Halo", to which was also dedicated to Houston during the residency.

+Just days after Houston's death in February 2012, Glee actress and singer Amber Riley gave what critics called a "powerful performance" of "I Will Always Love You" on the Glee episode, "Heart".
+At the end of the episode, the screen faded to black and then showcased the words "Whitney Houston, 1963-2012, We Will Always Love You."

-In 2012, youtuber JonTron did his short version on his Banjo-Kazooie: Nuts & Bolts review.
+In 2012, YouTuber JonTron did his short version on his Banjo-Kazooie: Nuts & Bolts review.

 Later, in 2013, during her The Mrs. Carter Show World Tour, Beyoncé also sang the opening lines of "I Will Always Love You" prior to the performance of "Halo" as the final song of the tour.
 That year, on the Family Guy episode, "Boopa-dee Bappa-dee", Chris Griffin sang it in his version as part of the national anthem.
+In The Amazing World of Gumball episode, The Ex, a parodied version of the song ("Love Me Forever") plays briefly after Gumball gets Rob to hate him again.